Edinburgh Fringe 2024 – It’s a Wrap!

 14.15 – One Way Out, Underbelly Cowgate.

-One Way Out“‘Can we determine our fate?
+“‘Can we determine our fate?
 Or is there only one way out?’
 Theatre Peckham’s first resident company present this powerful drama exploring young British Caribbeans’ experiences of the Windrush crisis.
 Four friends stand on the cusp of adulthood, with ambitious goals ahead.
 As they take their first steps towards independence, a world-shattering event turns Devonte’s life upside down.
 Forced to make decisions that may destroy their brotherhood as they know it, the young men must decide to follow the paths laid out for them or step off to help their friend in sudden need.”

 Experiences like Windrush can only inform us better for the future, so I hope this play takes difficult themes and creates something positive from the mess.